ahmedulfuad/First-Git/README.md

 15. download git from another branch suppose another branch name is secondary
 	- $ git clone http://.........-git -b secondary
-	;then close the gitbash window and enter the downloaded folder and do its addition, correction & etc.
+	;then close the gitbash window and enter the downloaded folder and do its addition, correction & etc. by opening gitbash window

 16. to switch master branch to another branch at first, see the branch list